Computer Vision Self-supervised Learning Methods on Time Series: Abstract

 \section{Abstract}

-{Self-supervised learning (SSL) has had great success in both computer vision and natural language processing.
+{Self-supervised learning (SSL) has had great success in both computer vision.
+Most of the current mainstream computer vision SSL frameworks are based on Siamese network architecture.
 These approaches often rely on cleverly crafted loss functions and training setups to avoid feature collapse.
-In this study, the effectiveness of mainstream SSL frameworks from computer vision and some SSL frameworks for time series are evaluated on the UCR, UEA and PTB-XL datasets, and we show that computer vision SSL frameworks can be effective for time series.
+In this study, we evaluate if those computer-vision SSL frameworks are also effective on a different modality (\textit{i.e.,} time series).
+The effectiveness is experimented and evaluated on the UCR and UEA archives, and we show that the computer vision SSL frameworks can be effective even for time series.
 In addition, we propose a new method that improves on the recently proposed VICReg method.
-Our method improves on a \textit{covariance} term proposed in VICReg, and in addition we augment the head of the architecture by an IterNorm layer that accelerates the convergence of the model. {*Source code will be made available.}}
+Our method improves on a \textit{covariance} term proposed in VICReg, and in addition we augment the head of the architecture by an iterative normalization layer that accelerates the convergence of the model. }

 \keywords{Self-supervised learning, Time series, VICReg, VIbCReg}